fwenner01/fwenner01-2.github.io/index.md

 # Bathymetric Data Plugin for Unreal Engine

 An Unreal plugin which allows for the conversion of XYZ bathymetry files into Landscapes.
 Just specify which files to use in the json configuration.
-List is ordered by priority so any overlap between maps will take the data from the map earlier in the list.
+List is ordered so any overlap between maps will take the data from the map prior in the list.

 <video src="videos/hii.mp4" width="700" controls></video>